Self-publishing is hot right now.

 Not sure where to start?
 Check out Friedlander’s book A Self-Publisher’s Companion for words of wisdom.

 As an author, editor and investigative journalist, Mick Rooney is serious about bringing you the latest from the independent publishing world.
-Here you’ll find an expert’s perspective on the future of self-publishing and the reform needed in the industry.
+Here you’ll find an expert’s perspective on the future of self-publishing and the reform needed in the industry — along with reviews of many paid-publishing services from printers both large and small.

 Don’t miss Rooney’s monthly Publishing Service Index, a comprehensive ranking of self-publishing companies.